 The Mitox LS700BS boasts a powerful motor, which is described as a personal power plant in the official specifications.
-This Briggs & Straton engine is indeed powerful because it gets up to 208 ccs, and it can break any logs in four pieces from just one stroke.
+This Briggs & Straton engine is indeed powerful because it gets up to 208 ccs, and it can break any logs into four pieces from just one stroke.

 This vertical log splitter boasts a maximum force of 7 tonnes, which is more than enough for dealing with tough or knotty wood.

 - Not great for wide logs as the max breaking diameter is just 32 cm

 Forest Master 5 Ton Fast Electric Hydraulic FM5 Log Splitter – best fast hydraulic log splitter

 Nine seconds is very little, meaning you can get through your woodpile in minutes.
 You will have plenty of wood ready for an oven or a grill without any hassle.

 The motor is 2200 watts, just like the two other Forest Master models above.
 And just like we explained above, 2200 watts is almost 50% more power than the industry standard.